SepehrSPR/E-commerce-Intelligent-Assistant-Framwork/README.md

   Only the LLM wrapper class needs to be updated.

 - **Prompts are fully customizable**
-  You can change reasoning style, tone, safety rules, extraction logic, and output format in each RAG module as needed.
+  You can change reasoning style, extraction logic, and output format in each RAG module as needed.

 - **Dataset schemas are flexible**
   Dataset classes and fields can be added, removed, or renamed.